Urigo/merge-graphql-schemas/README.md

 It's the same for our resolvers: Create everything in one big/complex file/object or merge multiple files/objects into one.

-This package will allow you to just specify a folder or a set of imports to merge. `mergeGraphqlSchemas()` will merge not only your types but also root queries in the correct format to be passed to passed to `makeExecutableSchema`.
+This package will allow you to just specify a folder or a set of imports to merge. `mergeGraphqlSchemas()` will merge not only your types but also root queries in the correct format to be passed to `makeExecutableSchema()`.
 We could also go one step further and actually call `makeExecutableSchema`.

 ## Options